NAMUH is a work of visionary near-future science fiction.

 August 8th, in the not-so-distant future, just before dawn.

-In a remote rain forest on the North Island of New Zealand, overlooking the constantly moving ocean, stands a very large, very old Kauri tree.
+In a remote rainforest on the North Island of New Zealand, overlooking the constantly moving ocean, stands a very large, very old Kauri tree.
 The air is cool and wet, the drizzling rain briefly interrupted by the thick green canopy high above the forest floor.
 There, it gathers into larger droplets, preparing for the forty-metre plunge to the earth below.

 Many trees similar to this magnificent specimen, in forests worldwide, have died off in recent years.
-Humanity’s lack of understanding, no, humanity’s inaction to rectify the damage they have inflicted on the planet is the cause.
-Climate change, land clearing and ecosystem poisoning are but a few of the prime culprits.
+Humanity’s lack of understanding—no, humanity’s inaction to rectify the damage they have inflicted on the planet—is the cause.
+Climate change, land clearing, and ecosystem poisoning are but a few of the prime culprits.

 This area of the forest remains mainly unaffected by the drastic climate changes affecting the planet.
 Aside from experiencing slightly hotter days and cooler nights, the forest ecosystem continues as it has for eons.

-Long before humanity crawled out from the primordial ooze, the life-giving growing medium dirt beneath the forest floor was already preparing itself to be the major supporting instrument for this forest now towering above it.
+Long before humanity crawled out from the primordial ooze, the life-giving growing medium, dirt, beneath the forest floor was already preparing itself to be the major supporting instrument for this forest now towering above it.

 Five people approach from different paths within the forest, the wet deadfall and moss beneath their feet muffling any sound their steps might make.